nervaccio/netxjs-react-foundations/README.md

-# NextjJ tutorial - React foundations
+# NextJS tutorial - React foundations

 The tutorial can be found at: [https://nextjs.org/learn/react-foundations](https://nextjs.org/learn/react-foundations)